Permission use cases¶

 Let's assume you have two Folders under your Home: Blog and Articles.

-Section does not have to belong to the same Subtree of Location in the content structure, any Locations can be assigned to it.
+Section doesn't have to belong to the same subtree of location in the content structure, any locations can be assigned to it.

 If you add a Location

-Limitation and point to the same Location, the User is able to publish content directly
+limitation and point to the same location, the user is able to publish content directly under the selected location, but not anywhere deeper in its subtree of location.

 - Role with a